 |Sources of Data|

-Delayed data: Currently on-line option chain information is available free of charge for the US Exchanges, and Eurex (using boerse.de).
+Delayed data: Currently on-line option chain information is available free of charge for the US Exchanges, the ASX and Eurex.

 The information is free of charge and is delayed approximately 15 minutes.